 It is when you start with the 4-month-old sleep schedule that a more consistent and predictable schedule is more likely.
 Every baby is unique, so their circadian rhythm may develop at different times or speeds, too.

-3-Month-Old Wake Windows
+What are 3-Month-Old Wake Windows?

-Wake windows are dictated by a few things: baby science which includes your baby’s circadian rhythm (which currently is still developing) and your baby’s age (more on baby sleep cycles by age).
+It's important to know that wake windows are dictated by a few things: baby science which includes your baby’s circadian rhythm (which currently is still developing) and your baby’s age (more on baby sleep cycles by age).
 Wake windows are shorter for younger babies and longer for older babies.
 This means a 3-month-old wake window will be longer than when your baby was a newborn.

 When you can predict your baby’s wake window, whether by their age-appropriate wake window or sleepy cues, you can help shape your baby’s natural sleep rhythm to optimize their rest and nourish their development – and support them to reach 3-month-old milestones.
-You also can avoid your baby getting overtired, which can make it harder for them to fall asleep or stay asleep.

 A Sample 3-Month-Old’s Sleep Schedule